pzwiernik/advanced-applied-econ/README.md

 ---

 ## Announcements
+- Apr 28: The schedule for the presentation day is posted below.
 - Apr 12: Please send to me your chosen topics for the final projects ASAP this week.
 - Mar 21: The last two lectures are scheduled on May 4, 2:30-6:30pm.
 - Mar 20: Slides for Lectures 1 and 2 are available.